Biruchiy contemporary art project: Andrzejów (Poland)

 Poland.
 On May 3, 2023, a two-week project "Biruchiy Borowiec '433–447'" was initiated in the village of Andrzejów, Masovian Voivodeship.
 Artists from Ukraine, Poland, and the Czech Republic worked on the local context of the Borowiec area, reflecting on the common past of the countries, finding collective traumas, and fantasizing about their postwar future.
 "433-447" stands for the days of the full-scale war, during which the art residency was held.
 An exhibition based on the results of the project was held at the Nadwiślańskie museum in Kazimierz Dolny (Kazimierz Dolny, Poland).

 In April–May 2024, a three-week "Lublin Triangle" (Trójkąt Lubelski) project brought together artists from Lithuania, Poland, and Ukraine, three European countries with a shared history.
 The project was held under the patronage of the Ambassador of Ukraine to Poland.
 The exhibition of the participants' works visited institutions in Kazimierz Dolny (Poland; Nadwiślańskie museum) and Vilnius (Lithuania; Vilnius Academy of Arts).

+In August 2024, the "Ecology of solidarity" (Ekologia solidarności) project was held.
+Ecology was primarily viewed as a system of relationships between people, communities, and the environment.
+Artistic practices served as a tool for dialogue, enabling a rethinking of the concept of solidarity.
+The core idea of Biruchiy Borowiec 025 "Hello, Mazurka" (Hallo, Mazurka) was to create a film made up of 10 short stories, featuring local villagers as its main characters.
+Varying in tone: lyrical, fantastical, grotesque, and at times unsettling.
+Each short story unfolds an individual narrative tied to the location, its people, and their memories.
+Through these fragments of everyday life, the film reveals the broader cultural and historical context of Poland.
+Following these two projects, exhibitions were held in Kazimierz Dolny and Warsaw.

 Nontron (France)

 France.
 In April 13, 2024, the residency moved to France for 2 weeks, to the Montagenet estate near the town of Nontron in the Nouvelle-Aquitaine region, known for its artisan knife production.
-The name of the project is "Lima of Love."
+The name of the project is "Lima of love."
 In Morse code, the letter L is represented by the word "Lima;" it is also a military term for a frontier.
-Thus, the name stands for "Frontier of Love."
+Thus, the name stands for "Frontier of love."
+A catalogue was published following the event.
 The project was supported by the Académie des Beaux-Arts and the Experimental Pole of Arts and Crafts of Nontron.